The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 Source: pexels.com

-Seeking Help From Veterans Of War Counselors
+Seeking Help From Military Professionals Counselors

-The key is not to be afraid to seek help regarding veterans affairs.
-War veterans centers and veteran counselors are available and are responsible in addressing the needs and concerns of war veterans.
+The key is not to be afraid to seek help regarding veterans’ affairs.
+War veterans centers and veteran counselors are available and are responsible for addressing the needs and concerns of war veterans.
 Their families and friends are there for guidance.
 Counselors work closely with veterans and their communities to help them adjust back to civilian life and provide them with helpful advice.
 These could be anything from financial difficulties, health resources, emotional department, etc.

-Counselors must have access to valuable information regarding the mission. operations, and where they may have been deployed before for them to be able to evaluate these veterans appropriately.
+Counselors must have access to valuable information regarding the mission.
+Operations, and where they may have been deployed before, for them to be able to evaluate these veterans appropriately.

 Counselors for Afghanistan war veterans, for example, must put the veterans’ mental and emotional well-being first.
 Counseling to help them avoid mental health issues and even the thought of suicide tremendously benefits service members.
 Addressing the mental health issues listed above is part of their work.
-Not only that, but helping them adjust to the transition from military to the civilian environment is a challenge they are there to guide war veterans through.
+Not only that but helping them adjust to the transition from the military to the civilian environment is a challenge they are there to guide war veterans through.

 Many forms of counseling veteran counselors can provide to address the variety of mental, emotional, and social difficulties warring veterans can encounter.
 Counseling focused on the transition from a military environment to civilian life is called readjustment counseling.
 This counseling addresses a range of both psychological and social issues through individual and group counseling for both veterans and their families.